yatisht/usher/README.md

 ./build/usher --tree test/global_phylo.nh --vcf test/global_samples.vcf --save-assignments global_assignments.pb --collapse-final-tree --print-uncondensed-final-tree
 ```

-Also note that the placement phase in UShER would automatically place onto the input global phylogeny any samples in the VCF that missing in the input global phylogeny using its parsimony-optimal placement algorithm.
+Also note that the placement phase in UShER would automatically place onto the input global phylogeny any samples in the VCF that are missing in the input global phylogeny using its parsimony-optimal placement algorithm.

 ### Placing new samples